bazoocaze/openrouter-cli/README.md

 # Save conversation to history
 openrouter_cli chat "What are the best practices for API design?" --save

+# Read prompt from stdin if no prompt is provided
+echo "What's the weather like on Mars?" | openrouter_cli chat
 ```

+### Notes

+- If no prompt is provided, the CLI will read the prompt from stdin.

 ## About OpenRouter